 The seller is entitled to make changes to the GTC on his website at any time.
 Recently concluded contracts will always be governed by current stipulations of the GTC.
 To contracts already concluded, the new version of GTC will not apply provided both Parties express their consent in writing.

-This version of the GTC is effective from December 1, 2018.
+This version of the GTC is effective of December 1, 2020.